First Impressions Count?

 The Traveler’s Journey

 As I said at the beginning of this article, the traveler’s journey begins way before they arrive at the hotel lobby.
 It continues a long way beyond the check-out.
-Fortunately, technology can assist hotels and travelers throughout the entire journey.
+Fortunately, technology can assist hotels and travellers throughout the entire journey.

 In the image below, you can see some of the Hotel Tech-Winners of 2020.
 These are the best tech tools in the world.
 Tools that can help hotels and travellers in each and every step of the journey: